mullvad/mullvadvpn-app/docs/relay-selector.md

   but most are hosted on separate bridge servers.
 Even if most obfuscation protocols used include encryption, that encryption is not to be treated as secure.
 We only use the obfuscation protocol for its obfuscating properties, not for any security properties it might have.
+- DAITA - Short for "Defense against AI-guided Traffic Analysis".
+A technique supported on some WireGuard relays that makes website fingerprinting more difficult by sending random padding packets along with padding all packets to the same size.

 # Relay selector